hrl-team/online_exp/README.md

 You will find a template for an empty database in "sql/empty_db.sql".
 You need to configure your database account in the file "connectDB.php".
 In addition to the mysql database, experiment logs are recorded under the "/log" folder.
+The code is also compatible with mobile devices, so experiments can be run on tablets and smartphones.
+Here is an example of a task that you can generate http://human-rl.scicog.fr/exp/ Enjoy!